ATN1 Repeat Expansion Testing

 *Individuals with incompletely penetrant alleles may develop a mild form of DRPLA.

-**Repeats 48 or longer are associated with adult onset.
-Repeats 63 or longer are associated with childhood onset.
+**Full penetrance alleles: Expansions of 48 repeats or more are associated with adult onset.
+63 repeats or more are associated with childhood onset.

 Tests That Analyze ATN1 Repeats